UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module4/module4_14.md

 </center>

-These can be a bit more complicated but let’s concentrate on the dtypes `object` and `bool`.
+Non-numeric types can be a bit more complicated but let’s concentrate on the dtypes `object` and `bool`.
 We will be exploring `datetime64` in Module 7.

   - `object` is a dtype that contains `str` type values in the cells of the dataframe or that had a mixture of different types to begin